Officina Profumo-Farmaceutica di Santa Maria Novella: Modern operations

-The premises on the Via della Scala in Florence houses several historic sales rooms, a tea room, and a museum and library dedicated to the history of the pharmacy.
+The premises on the Via della Scala in Florence house several historic sales rooms, a tea room, and a museum and library dedicated to the history of the pharmacy.
 An average of 2,000 visitors per day visit the shop.
 The main sales room occupies a former chapel, with allegorical frescoes of the four continents painted by Paolino Sarti decorating the vaulted ceilings.
 The old sacristy is decorated with frescoes by the early-Renaissance artist Mariotto di Nardo, painted in 1380.
 The Green Room houses displays of wax products, room fragrances, accessories, and men's grooming products.
 The Old Pharmacy (Antica Spezieria) displays the full range of medicaments and elixirs, foods including biscuits, chocolate, tea, and honey, and the pharmacy's famous liqueurs like Alchermes and Liquore Mediceo.
 The museum and its exhibits are housed in the Old Laboratories of the Via della Scala premises, containing ceramic and earthenware jars from the 16th and 17th centuries, historic soap machines, and traditional tools.
 The library is housed in the old sacristy of the church, and includes medieval recipe and reference books.